Mpox: What You Need to Know

 Vaccine for High-Risk Individuals

-• You had sex at a commercial venue or in association with a large public event in the past 6 months.
+- Sex at a commercial sex venue or in association with a large public event in a geographic area where mpox transmission is occurring

-• Sexual partners of persons with the risks described above.
+- Sexual partners of people with the risks listed above

-• Persons who anticipate experiencing any of the above.
+- Adults who anticipate experiencing any of the risks listed above

 People who have mpox should NOT get vaccinated.
 People who have recovered are expected to have long-term immunity at this time and are not likely to benefit from vaccination.